marcosbuydid/react/README.md

 This app consumes the REST API (https://github.com/marcosbuydid/time-management-backend) In this proyect I use React Router, JWT Authentication, Redux Toolkit, React Redux, Axios and so much more.
-Before run the proyect, create a .env file inside src folder and
+Before run the proyect, create a .env file inside proyect folder and
 put: VITE_API_URL=http://localhost:4000/api
 After that install node modules, verify that the REST API is running and run the proyect using npm run dev.